-To teach in maintained schools within England and Wales you will need to undertake Initial Teacher Training (ITT) to gain Qualified Teacher Status (QTS).
+This is one of our most frequently asked questions.
+There are many different routes into teaching available in England and Wales.
+To teach in maintained schools within England and Wales, you will need to undertake Initial Teacher Training (ITT) to gain Qualified Teacher Status (QTS).
 Some academies, free schools and independent schools may not specify QTS as an entry requirement, however QTS is generally preferable and will improve your career prospects.

-The basic entry requirements for ITT are as follows:
+The basic entry requirements for ITT (Initial Teacher Training) are as follows:

-The best way to help you decide if teaching is right for you, is to gain as much hands-on experience as possible in a school environment.
-Exploring opportunities for voluntary or paid work will provide you with a valuable insight into the world of teaching and can work to your advantage to strengthen future job applications.
+The best way to help you decide if teaching is right for you is to gain as much hands-on experience as possible in a school environment.
+A fantastic way to gain insight into the world of teaching is through voluntary work.
+You could also explore paid work opportunities within education settings.
+Voluntary and paid experience can strengthen your future job applications.

-You may want to consider a role as a teaching assistant, a cover supervisor or even an administration support role to get your foot in the door whilst you consider all the routes available to you.
+Working in a support staff capacity within a school setting, e.g. teaching assistant, cover supervisor or administration, will help you to get your foot in the door whilst you consider all the routes available to you.
+You will also build meaningful connections and contacts.

 There are a number of different routes into teaching which provide options to suit everyone.